 - oil with a high smoking point (such as peanut oil) for frying, enough to fill a deep pot with several inches of oil

-- Lemon wedges or dipping sauce (such as a flavored aioli, ranch dressing, or Sriracha mayonnaise*)
+- Dipping sauce (such as a flavored aioli, ranch dressing, or Sriracha mayonnaise*)

 Gently spread the leaves of the trimmed raw artichokes as far apart as you can without breaking them.
 This works best with very fresh artichokes, since they are more pliable and less brittle.